Can I transfer credits into the program or receive credit for my experience?

 What are the benefits of a small, rural program?

 The faculty to student ratio in our program is very favorable.
 The small class size encourages participation and interaction with fellow students and the faculty.
-Your clinical experiences will be one on one.
-You will not have to compete with medical students and residents for access to patients.
+The majority of your rotations will be one-on-one clinical experiences with the headache of competing with students from other fields (i.e. medical students, nurse practitioner students).
 You will be doing your clinical rotations in hospitals that are recruiting PAs, with many of them in underserved areas.
 Upon graduation and accepting a position in an underserved area, you may be eligible for government programs that can help pay off your student loans.

 Are PA programs as difficult as everyone says?